Shmap'n Shmazz: Background and production

 Tim Kinsella (pictured, 2006) was the frontman for Cap'n Jazz and formed the band during his high school years.

 In 1989, Tim Kinsella met Sam Zurick on the first day of high school and became friends due to their mutual taste in music.
 Tim later met Victor Villarreal while skateboarding at Wheeling High School.
 Villarreal introduced Tim to his band, Toe Jam.
 Toe Jam contained two other members at the time: Jim, a neighbor of Villarreal, and Jeff, the high school's football star running back.
 Tim joined the band as a guitarist, Zurick joined as a "roadie", and Tim's younger brother, Mike, joined as a rhythm guitarist.
 Despite these initial collaborations, the songs produced by the original lineup of Toe Jam failed to captivate Tim and Mike, who found the music "mundane".

 Jim and Jeff later quit the band.
 After their departure, the remaining band members overhauled the band; Zurick started playing bass guitar, while Mike started playing drums after being gifted a drum kit by his mother.
 The band chose the name "Cap'n Jazz" after Zurick blurted the name while eating the cereal Cap'n Crunch with the band.
 The band started touring and recording multiple extended plays.
 Davey von Bohlen, from Milwaukee, joined the band as a second guitarist, having previously played in the band Ten Boy Summer.
 In 1994, Mark Corley, the owner of the record label Man With Gun, persuaded Tim to record a full-length album for the label.

 The band recorded the album at Idful Music Corporation, owned by Brad Wood, while Casey Rice produced the album.
 While recording for vocals, little thought was put into structure, which Tim said hindered his relearning of the lyrics.
 Pitchforks Ian Cohen noted the vocal structure as the band focused on "shout first, process later".
 The band recorded the album during the final five days of 1994.

 Composition and lyrics

 Musically, the album is described as "frantic," and has been categorized as math rock, post-hardcore, and emo with its subgenre Midwest emo.
 However, Tim believed it was more of a different type of punk at the time, claiming it was "weirdo punk".
 Tim's cousin Nate Kinsella said the uniqueness of the songs made him assume that Tim "was a manic".
 Theo Katsaounis, a future drummer for the band Joan of Arc where Tim was the frontman, also noted that he would "freak out" with a French horn on live sessions.
-AllMusic's Steve Huey describes the band as shifting from emo's musical focus to post-hardcore and post-punk to a more art punk style.
+AllMusic's Steve Huey describes the band as shifting from emo's musical focus on post-hardcore and post-punk to a more art punk style.